neosmart/collections/README.md

 operate with acceptable performance for the vast majority of .NET developers, under widely varying circumstances.
 With regards to performance, the primary focus is on the average case and reasonable efforts were made to avoid pathological behavior. **This is not the case here**.
-These data structures were written for specific use cases in which big-O ceases to have any meaning, and offer blazing performance only when used as intended.
+These data structures [were written for specific use cases](https://neosmart.net/blog/2019/sorted-list-vs-binary-search-tree/) in which big-O ceases to have any meaning, and offer blazing performance only when used as intended.
 Assumptions are made allowing the design or curation of algorithms that would otherwise be suboptimal for the general case.

-## License, Authorship, and Project Status
+## License, authorship, and project status

 `NeoSmart.Collections` is written by Mahmoud Al-Qudsi of NeoSmart Technologies, and is released to the general public under the terms of the MIT open source license.
 It is currently being maintained